aw/picolisp-nanomsg/EXPLAIN.md

 There are much more details available in the [native](http://software-lab.de/doc/refN.html#native) documentation.

-We could have replaced `&buf` with this:
+We could have replaced the above with this:

 ```lisp
 '(Buf (8192 B .
 8192) .
 0)